bryantt927/chatbot/README.md

 ### Prod Environment
 ### Backend Setup

-1. Clone the repository to your local machine.
+1. Install mod_wsgi for apache
-2. You will need a DNS entry on your webserver for the flask backend.
-The default port for flask is 5000.
+2. Add DNS entry for flask the default port is 5000.
+3. Need to add a virtual host for flask and react.
+Check the ExampleHTTPConfFile.txt in this repo for an example
+4. Clone the repository to your server.
-3. Navigate to the project directory and install the Python dependencies:
+5. Navigate to the project directory and install the Python dependencies:

     ```bash
     pip install -r requirements.txt
     ```

-4. Rename the ExampleEnvFile.env file in the root project directory to just .env file and enter the variables.
+6. Rename the ExampleEnvFile.env file in the root project directory to just .env file and enter the variables.
 For example:

     ```env
     OPENAI_API_KEY=your_api_key_here
     ```
-5. uncomment the the final line in app.py for app.run to allow it to be run directly via the command line as with the flask dev server.
+7. Comment out the the final line in app.py for app.run if it isn't already, since we are not running it command line as with the flask dev server.

-4. Start the Flask server:
+8. Create and activate the virtual environment for python, from the root:

     ```bash
-    flask run --debug
+    python -m venv venv
+    source venv/bin/activate
     ```
+9. Restart apache

 ### Frontend Setup